COVID-19 EMPLOYEE RESOURCES

 BlueCross BlueShield of Western New York is committed to helping prevent the spread and impact of the COVID-19 in our community.
 As part of this commitment, we are taking the following immediate measures in the interest of the health and safety of our members, you and your employees:

-- $0 cost-share / waived deductible for Doctor on Demand telemedicine visits
+- You pay the same for Doctor on Demand telemedicine visits

 - Instructions on how to set up an account are below.
 This process typically takes less than 10 minutes.